GrishaAngelovGH/LeetCode-100-algorithms-challenge/README.md

 ## 53. Number of Substrings Containing All Three Characters
 ## 54. Four Divisors
 ## 55. Rearrange Words in a Sentence
+## 56. Maximum Number of Vowels in a Substring of Given Length